vlsd/nlsymb/README.txt

 ============

 Not implemented yet.
-For now just clone the repo and manually copy things where they need to be.
+For now just clone the repo and manually copy things where they need to be or develop directly in this folder.

 TODO
 ====
-Make sure that flat_optim.py works as advertised (fixed some typos but no time to check in depth)
+Make sure that flat_optim.py works as advertised (fixed some typos but no time to check in depth).
+Also add a few benchmark trajectories for it, like constant reference and control variations.

+Write run_optim.py file that takes type of floor, initial point, reference trajectory and cost functions as parameters/reads them from a file.